openshift/enhancements/enhancements/installer/feature-sets.md

 ### Goals

-The goal of this proposal is to provide an API that will allow users to enable feature sets in the Installer.
-In addition, the Installer should adhere to best practices for implementing feature sets.
+The goals of this proposal are:
+* To provide an API that will allow users to enable feature sets in the Installer
+* Allow the Installer to enable feature sets in the cluster
+* Ensure the proposed implementation adheres to best practices for feature sets

 ### Non-Goals

-Allowing the Installer to enable feature sets in cluster operators or other components is out of scope.
+None

 ## Proposal